shinselrobots/robot_speech/audio_and_speech/cepstral_tts/README.md

-Install wav playback for python sudo apt -y install python-pyaudio
+Install wav playback for python
+(this should have already been done during speech recognition install) sudo apt -y install python-pyaudio

 ## Try it - Test python (troubleshoot sound is working)
 - In the GUI, System Settings --> Sound --> Test Sound